7 Great Children’s Museums for Northwest Families

 Kids love the diner space and other hands-on exhibits here.
 Special events include a snowy Winter Wonderland event in December where the museum brings in real snow from nearby Mount Baker.
 Facilities include a party and classroom space, a breastfeeding room, a family restroom and more.

-Fees and discounts: $7.75 per person; babies under 12 months enter free.
-Reservations are currently in effect.
-Memberships start at $75 per year.
+Fees and discounts: $9.75 per person; babies younger than 12 months enter free.
+Memberships start at $125 per year.

-Nearby fun: Time your trip for one of Skagit County’s signature events, the Tulip Festival in April.
+Nearby fun: Time your trip for one of Skagit County’s signature events, the Tulip Festival, happening every April.
 Take a walk on a kid-friendly nature trail or stay overnight at a trendy unplugged cabin destination.
 Foodie haven Bow/Edison beckons with great eats and Padilla Bay Estuarine Center offers hiking and environmental education.

-Editor’s note: This article was originally published in 2018, updated last in 2019, and we were finally just able to update it again for 2022.
+Editor’s note: This article was originally published in 2018 and updated most recently for 2024.
 Hooray for play!